rbroek/objectiv.io/docs/tracking/how-to-guides/react/troubleshooting.md

 ```

 :::tip
-Sometimes properties for passing extra attributes are already used and we can't assign directly to them as done above.
+Sometimes properties for passing extra attributes are already used, and we can't assign directly to them as done above.
-Simply spread the [Tagging Attributes](/tracking/api-reference/globals/TaggingAttributes.md) and merge them up with the existing props:
+Simply spread the [Tagging Attributes](/tracking/api-reference/definitions/TaggingAttribute.md) and merge them up with the existing props:

 ```typescript jsx
 <InputBase